Waste to Energy Technology

-The ETC system enables genset end-users to maintain the same power output using less fuel and producing fewer CO2 emissions, or to produce additional power with improved fuel efficiency.
+The ETC system enables genset end-users to maintain the same power output using less fuel and producing fewer CO2 emissions or to produce additional power with improved fuel efficiency.

-The system is used by engine and generator set (genset) OEMs, power rental providers and independent power producers (IPPs), to increase competitive advantage and add value to genset end-users.
+Our ETC system is used by engine and generator set (genset) OEMs, power rental providers and independent power producers (IPPs), to increase competitive advantage and add value to genset end-users.

-Our range of ETC products is suitable for new build or retrofit applications on gas and diesel-fuelled gensets in the 200kW – 2MW range.
+Our range of ETC products is suitable for new build or retrofit applications on gas and diesel-fuelled gensets in the 150kW – 2MW range.
 We also have products for larger engines which feature a waste gate.
 Find out how the technology works, and take a look at our applications for open gensets (i.e. in a power plant) and containerised gensets (as commonly used by power rental providers).

 Read our Latest news